erdincka/catchx/README.md

 ### Nifi, Airflow and Spark

-Setup Airflow and Spark packages
+Setup Airflow and Spark packages if you plan to use Airflow

 `dnf install mapr-spark mapr-spark-master mapr-spark-historyserver mapr-spark-thriftserver`